titolins/nscmr/README.md

     * see how to correctly [send static files].
     * slugs should be checked against the id of the object to see if they are correct!!
+    * create custom error in case of wrong login/password

 ### models
     * see python currencies